This store requires javascript to be enabled for some features to work correctly.

 In the first minutes after exercise, it is important to rehydrate quickly .

-A quantity of 0.4 L in half an hour drunk in small sips or twice is more than enough.
+A quantity of 0.4 L in half an hour drunk in small sips or in two doses is more than sufficient.

-Once the feeling of thirst has passed, one can begin to ingest an electrolyte drink or a solid food to replenish the stores of glycogen and electrolytes (mineral salts).
+Once the feeling of thirst has passed, you can start ingesting an electrolyte-based drink or a solid food to replenish glycogen and electrolyte (mineral salts) stocks.

-Warning: Beer, tea and coffee are not recommended because they are diuretics which would cause a loss of water greater than the intake (to be avoided during the rehydration phase).
+Warning: Beer, tea and coffee are not recommended as they are diuretics, which would cause a loss of water greater than intake (to be avoided during the rehydration phase).

-FIND OUR PRODUCTS HERE and thousands of sports reviews!
+FIND OUR PRODUCTS HERE and thousands of reviews from athletes!

 Tags: featured